Tōfukuji Station: Passenger statistics

-The Keihan station was used by 14,442 passengers per day in 2012.

-The JR West station was used by 16,055 passengers per day in fiscal 2012.
+The Keihan station was used by 14,896 passengers per day and the JR West station was used by 18,794 passengers per day in fiscal year 2023.

 According to the Kyoto City statistics and Kyoto Prefecture statistics, the average number of passengers per day is as follows.

 History

-The station opened on 15 April 1910, when the operation of the Keihan Main Line started.
-The track of the Nara Line (originally the old route of the Tōkaidō Main Line) ran next to the station, but the station on the JNR line was not made until 27 December 1957.
-The Nara Line station on the single track line had only one platform and no passing loop until the second platform was completed in July 1994.
-The Nara Line was double-tracked in March 2001.
+The station opened on 15 April 1910, when operation on the Keihan Main Line began.
+The station initially only served Keihan trains; the track of the Nara Line, then operated by JNR, ran next to the station, and a JNR station was not built until 27 December 1957.
+At the time, the Nara Line was single-tracked, and the JNR station had only one platform.
+A passing loop and a second platform was completed in July 1994.
+This section of the Nara Line was double-tracked in March 2001.

 Station numbering was introduced to the JR West station in March 2018 with Tōfukuji being assigned station number JR-D02.